DSharpPlus/DSharpPlus/docs/source/reference/DiscordGuild.rst

 	:param name: Name of the new channel.
 	:param type: Type of the new channel.
 	:param bitrate: Bitrate for the channel.
-This is only applicable for voice channels.
+This is only applicable to voice channels.
 Optional, defaults to ``0``.
 	:param userlimit: User limit for the channel.
-This is only applicable for voice channels.
+This is only applicable to voice channels.
 Optional, defaults to ``0``.

 .. function:: GetPruneCount(days)